 - May use grant funds for:

 - o Acquisition

-- o Rehabilitation
+- Rehabilitation

 - New Construction

 - Leasing

 - Operations

 - o Rental Assistance

 - Supportive Services

 - o HMIS

-- Indirect Costs

 - Administration

-- Must be fully dedicated to (100%) to chronically homeless individuals and families or a the populations allowed by the DedicatedPLUS project type
+- Must be fully dedicated to (100%) to chronically homeless individuals and families or to the populations allowed by the DedicatedPLUS project type

 - Should use a Housing First approach.
-Housing First is a model of housing assistance that is

-offered without preconditions (such as sobriety or a minimum income threshold) or service

-participation requirements, and rapid placement and stabilization in permanent housing are

-primary goals

-- May be single site or scattered site

-- Services must be offered based on residents needs

-- A tenant lease is required, must be for at least one year, must be renewable, and terminable only for cause.
+Housing First is a model of housing assistance that is offered without preconditions (such as sobriety or a minimum income threshold).
+Service participation requirements are now allowed.
+Rapid placement and stabilization in permanent housing are primary goals - May be single site or scattered site - Services must be offered based on residents needs - A tenant lease is required, must be for at least one year, must be renewable, and terminable only for cause.